Danish Refugee Council

 The international DRC activities aims to protect refugees and internally displaced persons, and to promote long term solutions.
 DRC assistance in acute refugee crises remains focused on responses to long-term effects.

 The Danish Refugee Council is currently implementing activities within nine sectors, namely: Housing and small-scale infrastructure, Income generation through grant and micro-finance, Food security & agricultural rehabilitation and development, Displacement-related law and information, Social rehabilitation, NGO networking and capacity development, Humanitarian mine action, Information management and coordination and Emergency logistics and transport management.

 DRC is also active in the fields of demining and logistics and reconstruction work for various international agencies such as the United Nations World Food Program (WFP) and the United Nations High Commissioner for Refugees (UNHCR).

 DRC's secretary general is Charlotte Slente.

 In October 2011, two DRC workers on a demining project were captured by Somali pirates in Galkayo.
 93 days later they were rescued by United States Navy SEALs.

 In September 2013, DRC opened a new representation office in Geneva.

 In 2017, the Danish government donated DKK 2.5 million to the Danish Refugee Council for them to work together with IBM to develop a model that would track and possibly predict refugee and migrant flows, thereby improving humanitarian response planning.
 It is currently running its humanitarian campaign in Rohingya refugee camps in Cox's Bazar.

-In June 2023, while the war was ongoing, DCR organised demining in Ukraine, in areas the Russian military had left.
+DRC has operated in Ukraine since 2014 and significantly expanded its activities following Russia’s full-scale invasion in 2022.
+The organisation is a key partner of national authorities in risk education, demining, and the removal of explosive remnants of war.